LaurenceCastillo/DS-440-Project/README.md

 Requirement for running:

-In the terminal / Command Prompt, type 'pip install gradio'
+In the terminal / Command Prompt, type:
+'pip install gradio'